Plum girls soccer ready to stare down challengers | Trib HSSN | Trib HSSN

 “For Cameron, we talked about what she could improve on to be a scoring factor for this team,” Stewart said.
 “She came off the bench (against TJ) and had a great game for us.
 She was at the right place at the right time for her goals, and she finished.
 It really helped her confidence.”

+The Mustangs added a 10-0 section win against Woodland Hills on Saturday, and they are scheduled to host senior recognition night before Wednesday’s match with Penn Hills.

+A clash with Oakland Catholic, with whom Plum shared last year’s section title, looms on Saturday at 3 p.m. at J.C.
+Stone Field in North Park.
+The Eagles (2-0, 2-0) are No. 4 in the Trib Class 3A rankings.

 Senior goalkeepers Kelly Kvortek and Erica Taylor are expected to again split time in net.
-They combined for the win against TJ.
+They combined for the win against TJ and Woodland Hills

 Stewart said he saw things his team still needed to work on coming out of the Thomas Jefferson win but was pleased his team picked up the win against what he called a strong Jaguars squad hoping to make another trip to the WPIAL playoffs from the section.